Competitor monitoring

 Competition monitoring refers to the process of keeping track of your business rivals’ activities, strategies, strengths, and weaknesses to gain a competitive advantage.
 This involves regularly analyzing their marketing campaigns, product offerings, pricing strategies, customer service approaches, and overall performance in the market.
 By closely watching your competitors, you can identify trends, anticipate changes, and adjust your strategy accordingly.

-What are the 4 competitor analysis?
+What are the 4 competitor analyses?

 The four components of a thorough competitor analysis typically include: